Don't miss out!

 Country House New England

-This house was designed to be a city escape – a place to go when you need a minute to relax with the sound of crickets, and be reminded what the stars look like.
+This house was designed to be a city escape – a place to go when you need a minute to relax with the sound of crickets, and to be reminded what the stars look like.
 With that in mind, Robert and Cortney renovated this dark dwelling to be a bright, colorful, and peaceful escape.
 This project was featured in Coastal Living Magazine in 2014 and many other publications.

 Completed in 2013, the Seabrook house is a stunning vacation home on the Washington coast.
 The Novogratz designed an open floor concept to bring people together with each space building upon the next.
 Guests can relax in the bright, happy kitchen, socialize around the vintage pool table, enjoy coastal views on the heated porch, and finish the day in one of the wildly unique master suites.
 This design of this rental is iconic to the Novogratz style.
 It wouldn’t be complete without curated artworks by Andy Warhol, Ann Carrington and Fernando & Humberto Campana.
 This home was featured in Living Etc. in May 2014.